russellramey/microsoft-sso-php/README.md

 ## Description
 Microsoft Graph single sign on (SSO) script, written in PHP.
-This is a very basic script to authenticate a user is part of the Microsoft365 service.
-Simplest way to use is to make sure a user is part of your domain by restricting access to the app/site if their email is not of the correct domain.
+This is a very basic script to authenticate if a user is part of the Microsoft 365 service for your domain.
+Saves Microsoft Graph data to a COOKIE, build out additional functionality based on authenticated COOKIE.